joshirishabh631/CPU-Comparison/README.md

 ## **Objective**

-To systematically analyze and compare the CPU performance of various loop construct in Python, highlighting their efficiency and execution time, and to provide there best use cases.
+This document aims to compare the CPU performance of for loops and while loops in Python.
+By evaluating their execution time and resource usage, we will identify which loop is more efficient and when to use each type effectively.

 ## **Understanding Loops**

 Loops are used to repeatedly execute a block of code as long as a certain condition is met.
-This is useful for tasks that require repeating actions, such as iterating over a list, performing calculations multiple times, or automating repetitive processes.
+This is useful for tasks that require repeating actions, such as iterating over a list, performing calculations multiple times, or automating repetitive processes.Loops provide a way to automate repetitive tasks, making code cleaner and more efficient.

 There are basically two different Loops in Python.